Nihil de nobis sine nobis!

 I’ve lived in the United States, United Kingdom and Germany—I was a military brat who was bounced between different locations every three to four years.
 As an adult, my lifestyle is still peripatetic, though I tend to move every five to six years instead.
 I’m currently in the Greater Boston area.

 I am a pragmatic social democrat; I think the current capitalist system is broken, but that leaders should gravitate towards thoughtful, intelligent approaches to reforming policy in most cases rather than torching everything without provisions for the most vulnerable populations.
 Research matters.
 Both politics and life are complex, and good policy recognises those complexities.
 You can’t fix everything with soundbites.

 Other random me-things: I like things that taste like matcha tea.
 I prefer to use international standards in personal writing.
-I have a nearly eight-year-old black cat whom I adore.
+I have an adorable five-year-old tabby cat.
 I am an inveterate collector of books and various other knick-knacks.